How to lay stepping stones

 What materials do I need?

 - Stepping stones

-IN DETAIL: HOW DO I LAY STEPPING STONES?
+IN DETAIL: HOW TO LAY A STEPPING STONE PATH?

 Get into position

 Place your stones a stride’s length apart on the ground.
 Move them around until you’re completely happy with their position.